What is SAS?

 Additional Information about SAS

-The SAS policy and procedure provide aviation safety inspectors (ASIs) with standardized protocols to evaluate Certificate Holder programs required by regulations to be approved or accepted.
-SAS is being developed in phases and enhanced over time.
+The SAS policy and procedure provide ASIs with standardized protocols to evaluate Certificate Holder programs required by regulations to be approved or accepted.
 It scales and tailors oversight to the size and complexity of Certificate Holders.
 SAS implements FAA policy by providing safety controls (i.e., regulations and their application) of business organizations and individuals that fall under FAA regulations.